-CMU Hall/Community Councils exist as governing units within residential areas.
+CMU Community Councils exist as governing units within residential areas.
 The council is a place where residents have a voice in the policies and happenings of the building/community.
 Through their reserved powers of establishing quiet hours for the building, setting hours during which solicitation is permitted, and controlling any expenditures from the social account, residents of the building have a true and powerful voice in the community's administration.
 They also play a critical role in planning community building and other events where residents can enhance their leadership development, learn about themselves and others, become connected to each other, CMU and the broader community.
-Resulting from this voice and involvement is a sense of ownership in the hall and belonging on campus.
+Resulting from this voice and involvement is a sense of ownership in where they live and belonging on campus.
 Achieving feelings of ownership and belonging is essential to developing community.
 In addition, these rights reserve for residents an opportunity to determine some of the primary elements of their community and sculpt it to meet their own ideals and needs as students.

 Each council receives $4.00 per resident based on occupancy at the beginning of each semester which creates the community's social account.
 This money is controlled by the council as directed by the Council Constitution.
 This is often used to support intramural teams, programming, socials, equipment, etc. The council is expected to be fiscally responsible in the use of student dollars.